 Since graduating from Trinity, James has become one of the most sought-after jazz guitarists of his generation, frequently appearing at London’s most prestigious venues in collaboration with UK and international artists.
 His work has encompassed a vast array of styles and carries a thread of eclecticism; he co-led the Southern Cone Quintet’s chamber music take on the folk music of Argentinia, Chile, and Uruguay; performing with this group at Union Chapel, and the BBC Proms – a concert broadcasted on BBC Radio 3; he was part of the Orpheus Sinfonia in Grammy-nominated composer Tarik O’Regan’s electro-acoustic opera ‘The Wanton Sublime’ at Grime-Born Opera Festival, and recently performed a series of sold-out concerts at Hackney Empire with Pete Doherty and Carl Barât of The Libertines.

 In collaboration with vocalist Sylvia Schmidt, in 2017 he formed ‘Kitchman / Schmidt‘ – a duo exploring the Anglo/American folk songs of the Appalachian mountains.
-Firmly rooted in the folk and jazz traditions, they used techniques from 20th century classical music, ambient soundscapes of reversed electric guitars, added additional lyrics; creating a sound that embraces the dynamic tension between forces of preservation and transformation.
+Whilst rooted in the folk and jazz traditions, they used techniques from 20th century classical music, ambient soundscapes of reversed guitars, and wrote additional lyrics; creating a sound that would embrace the dynamic tension between forces of preservation and transformation.
 In 2020, they self-released their album ‘As Long As Songbirds Sing’ to critical acclaim.
-James’ arrangement of folk carol ‘I Wonder As I Wander’ was selected by BBC Radio 3 ‘Breakfast Show’ to be played on Christmas Eve.
-Together they have been described by The Arts Desk as ‘Two seriously talented musicians’.
+James’ arrangement of folk carol ‘I Wonder As I Wander’ was selected by BBC Radio 3 to be played on Christmas Eve.
+Together, they have been described by The Arts Desk as ‘Two seriously talented musicians’.

-James has performed at many major venues in the UK and Europe including Royal Albert Hall, Queen Elizabeth Hall, Warsaw Philharmonic Hall, Kings Place, The Sage Gateshead, Ronnie Scott’s, and Union Chapel.
+James has performed at major venues across Europe including Royal Albert Hall, Queen Elizabeth Hall, Warsaw Philharmonic Hall, Kings Place, The Sage Gateshead, Ronnie Scott’s, and Union Chapel.
 Other appearances include numerous international jazz, folk, and classical music festivals.
-He has toured and held residencies across Europe, and has had his work broadcast on BBC Radio 3 (‘In Tune, ‘Night Tracks’, & ‘Breakfast Show’), BBC 6 Music, and Resonance FM.
+He has toured and held international residencies, and has had his work broadcast on BBC Radio 3 (‘In Tune, ‘Night Tracks’, ‘J to Z’, & ‘Breakfast Show’), BBC 6 Music, and Jazz FM.